bagder/uncurled/start/contributing.md

 When your first contribution has been accepted/merged there is nothing stopping you from stepping up your game.
-Pick a bigger topic, write a bigger fature, fix a more complicated bug.
+Pick a bigger topic, write a bigger feature, fix a more complicated bug.
 The sky is the limit.

 Once you feel confident enough, the project will also of course greatly appreciate when you help out in bug reports and review other contributors'